 Look, we’re both New Yorkers (one of us by birth, one by adoption).
 This is hardcore bagel country.
-If you spend any time at all in the state, you are legally obliged to pick a favorite bagel, and they have a box for your choice on the NY drivers’ license, just under the bit about organ donation.
-An everything bagel with scallion cheese filling has been Emily’s go-to bagel store order for many years (Matt’s order is a raisin cinnamon with plain cream cheese), and so when we were thinking about flavor combinations, that was our natural starting point.
+If you spend any time at all in the state, you are legally obliged to pick a favorite bagel: there is a box for your choice on the NY drivers’ license.
+(It’s just under the bit about organ donation.)
+An everything bagel with scallion cheese filling has been Emily’s go-to bagel store order for many years.
+(Matt’s order is a raisin cinnamon with plain cream cheese.)
+When we were thinking about flavor combinations, that was our natural starting point.

-If you’re not familiar with it, an “everything” bagel is encrusted with a medley of salt, poppy seeds, sesame seeds, garlic and onion seasoning: a concoction as full of taste and moxie as New York City itself.
-You could absolutely recreate your preferred balance of sprinkles by hand, especially if you want to reduce the amount of salt, but we took a shortcut and used King Arthur Flour’s Everything Bagel Topping which just makes the whole process a lot easier.
+If you’re not familiar with it, an “everything” bagel is encrusted with a medley of salt, poppy seeds, sesame seeds, garlic and onion seasoning.
+It’s a concoction as full of taste and moxie as New York City itself.
+You could absolutely recreate your preferred balance of sprinkles by hand, especially if you want to reduce the amount of salt.
+We took a shortcut and used King Arthur Flour’s Everything Bagel Topping which just makes the whole process a lot easier.
 (You can also use this topping on things like avocado toast, home-baked bread, and, of course, bagels.)
 Just a judicious sprinkling on top of the gougères, prior to baking, is all it takes to imbue them with the flavor that gives you that “everything bagel” experience.

 Typically, cheesy gougères are left unfilled, and served simply warm from the oven (which you can absolutely do with ours.
 They’re delicious unfilled as well).
-They’re made with a similar choux pastry —pâte à choux — that we’d use to make profiteroles, eclairs, or any number of sweet puffed pastries, minus the sugar and with the addition of cracked black pepper and gruyere cheese).
+They’re made with a similar choux pastry —pâte à choux — that we’d use to make profiteroles, eclairs, or any number of sweet puffed pastries.
+For these savory versions, we skip the sugar and add cracked black pepper and gruyere cheese).
 A plate of hot cheese gougères makes a fantastic party snack by itself, but we wanted to take it a little further by piping whipped scallion cream cheese, mixed with tart goat cheese, into the center of each puff.

 So yes, these are piped pastries, and you’ll probably want a piping or cake decorating set.
-You don’t need to get anything fancy: like toolsets, they may come with a thousand different attachments for cakes, pastries, and for getting stones out of horses’ hooves, but really, for this recipe, you only need two tips.
+You don’t need to get anything fancy.
+Like toolsets, they may come with a thousand different attachments for cakes, pastries, and for getting stones out of horses’ hooves.
+Really, for this recipe, you only need two tips.
 We used a half-inch round tip to pipe the dough, and a smaller tip (1/4″ or so) to get the cheese into the hollow center of the gougères.

 Tip: you can also use a spoon to shape the dough, and a plastic food bag with one of the corners snipped to fill them, if you don’t have a piping bag.
 It’s a little more finicky but it will work.

-The dough is is a cinch to make, just bring the water, milk, butter and salt to a boil, turn the heat down and add the flour all at once.
-Stir it well until all the flour is incorporated into the liquid.
+The dough is is a cinch to make.
+Bring the water, milk, butter and salt to a boil, turn the heat down and add the flour all at once.
+Stir it well to incorporate all the flour into the liquid.
 The dough will dry a bit and begin to pull away from the sides of the pan.
-Once that happens, you can transfer the dough to the bowl of a stand mixer — or use a glass bowl and a hand-held mixer (you can even mix the eggs in completely by hand, with a little elbow grease).
+Once that happens, you can transfer the dough to the bowl of a stand mixer — or use a glass bowl and a hand-held mixer.
+You can even mix the eggs in completely by hand, with a little elbow grease.
 I like to let the dough cool for just a minute before I add the first egg, to keep it from cooking.
 Mix each egg in very well, before you add the next.
 Once all the eggs are incorporated, add the pepper and cheese and give it a mix, add it to the piping bag, and pipe out 1-inch rounds, or use a tablespoon to portion it out onto your baking sheets.
 Give each round a light egg wash and sprinkle with the everything seasoning.
 Bake them until they’re puffed and golden brown.

 Tip: The easiest way to tell if they’re done is to pick one up (be careful, they’re hot!), if it feels very light for its size, it’s ready.
 If it feels a little heavy, let it go a few more minutes.